joshuaguinness/joshuaguinness/README.md

 In my free time, I like to go for runs, play or watch sports (especially Basketball and F1), grab food with friends, or spend time with my wife, Sophia.

-I am currently looking for new grad opportunities in software engineering starting May 2022.

 Technical Skills:
 - **Languages:** Java, Python, JavaScript, C, C#, SQL, Bash, HTML, CSS, MATLAB, LaTeX
 - **Frameworks:** Spring, Nodejs, React